nseidm1/TaskExecutor/README.md

 anonymous threading, no more starting a thread in one Activity, and having to think about what happens when it's completes if the user opened a new Activity.

-With countless options, TaskExecutor really changes the game of asynchronous execution of code.
-You know exactly where your Tasks are, and you know exactly where the callback of the result will be!

-The TaskExecutor is overwhelmingly superior to AsyncTask.
-It's a super custom, rock solid, awesome implementation of a robust, consolidated, and centralized asynchronous Task execution framework.

 <b>Quick Info</b><br>
 1) Tasks are persisted to disk, and the Service has several configurations on how to handle restored Tasks considering process termination.<br>
 2) Tasks can remain, or be removed from the queue, on success/exception.
 This is useful for network communication, if their is an exception